 This citizen petition proposes a surcharge on specific residential developments.
-It was adopted via electronic vote, though it faced significant opposition from those concerned about its impact on housing.
+It was adopted electronically, though it faced a divided community and intense debate over its impact on housing.

 Adopted (94-66-8)